MohamedElashri/txm/README.md

-# txm — Terminal Session Manager
+# txm: Terminal Session Manager

 `txm` is a unified command-line interface for managing terminal multiplexer sessions.
 It supports **tmux**, **zellij**, and **GNU Screen** through a single consistent set of commands, with automatic backend detection and native shell completions.